Documentation

 • To export the PDF, go to File > Adobe PDF Presets > web-pdf-output-v1.

 • Review the PDF using the Web PDF QC Checklist.
-Note: All links and bookmarks will have a zoom setting of “Fit Page” in Acrobat.
+Note: All links and bookmarks will have a zoom setting of “Zoom to Page Level” in Acrobat.

 Creating a Web PDF in Acrobat